• Skip to primary navigation

 • Whisk in the flour, baking powder and cocoa powder until fully combined

-• To make the buttercream, use an electric mixer or a spoon to mix together the butter, cocoa powder and icing sugar until they start to combine, then add the orange extract and milk and mix until smooth
+• To make the buttercream, use an electric mixer for the best results.
+Mix together the butter, cocoa powder and icing sugar until they start to combine, then add the orange extract and milk and mix until smooth.
+You can add more milk if the buttercream is too stiff

 • Put it into a piping bag and pipe it onto the loaf cake, or spread on with a spoon or spatula